Skutlis/DAT250_weekly_exercises/dat250-expass3.md

 The least sold item is pears, even though the average quantity bought is 10 (but only 1 customer). <br>
 This overview can help a store determine which items they need to stock up on, and which they don't need <br>
 too many of.
 In this case, we don't really have enough data to determine what items we need to stock up on. <br>
-For instance, if the average quantity of pears holds, then we don't need too many customers before they sell a lot.
+For instance, if the average quantity of pears holds, then we don't need too many customers before they sell a lot. <br>